- Our services

 - emergency contraception

-These can be provided at the ASC if you attend the clinic straight away.
+These can be provided at the Whittall Street Clinic ASC if you attend the clinic straight away.
+(These services are not available at the Solihull and Chelmsley Wood ASCs, but the staff can help you to get medical help.)
 Even if you don’t attend the ASC, it’s important to know where you can get these services.

 PEPSE is available from Whittall Street Clinic during opening times, or from your nearest A&E department outside these times.